How to Apply a Service Pack/Patch to an Administrative Installation of Reflection

 To patch the administrative installation, follow the steps below.

-- Using Windows Explorer, locate the downloaded Reflection patch file and double-click the file.
-After the file "unpacks" itself in your \Temp folder, the Reflection Patching Utility dialog box appears.
+3. Using Windows Explorer, locate the downloaded Reflection patch file and double-click the file.
+After the file "unpacks" itself in your Temp folder, the Reflection Patching Utility dialog box appears.

-- When the patching process is complete, an informational message appears indicating the status of the patching process.
-This message will display, "The patch was applied" if the installation was successful.
-(If problems occur, locate the patch log file, Wrqpatch.log, created in each user's temporary folder.)
+5. When the patching process is complete, an informational message appears indicating the status of the patching process.
+This message will display "The patch was applied successfully."
+(If problems occur, locate the patch log file in the user’s temporary folder.
+The generated log file name will begin with atmpatch.)

 To upgrade workstations from an administrative installation point